GoClipse/goclipse/documentation/Installation.md

 ## Installation

 #### Requirements:
- * Eclipse 4.4.1 (Luna SR1) or later.
+ * Eclipse 4.5 (Mars) or later.
  * Java VM version 8 or later.
  * Go development tools and libraries installed on target machine (http://golang.org/doc/install.html).
 Currently, only the plan 9 style compilers are supported.
 GCCGO may be supported in the future

 #### Instructions:
  1. Use your existing Eclipse, or download a new Eclipse package from http://www.eclipse.org/downloads/.
-  * For an Eclipse package without any other IDEs or extras (such a VCS tools), download the ["Platform Runtime Binary"](http://archive.eclipse.org/eclipse/downloads/drops4/R-4.4.1-201409250400/#PlatformRuntime).
+  * For an Eclipse package without any other IDEs or extras (such a VCS tools), download the ["Platform Runtime Binary"](http://archive.eclipse.org/eclipse/downloads/drops4/R-4.5-201506032000/#PlatformRuntime).
  1. Start Eclipse, go to `Help -> Install New Software...`
  1. Click the `Add...` button, then enter the Update Site URL: **http://goclipse.github.io/releases/** in the Location field, click OK.
  1. Select the recently added update site in the `Work with:` dropdown.
 Type `GoClipse` in the filter box.
 Now the Goclipse feature should appear below.